 3.1.
 Shared Configuration Database

-In simple single-server AppBoard configurations it is recommended to use the built-in, in-process, H2 configuration database.
+In simple single-server enPortal configurations it is recommended to use the built-in, in-memory, H2 configuration database.
 However, in cluster configurations the configuration needs to be shared and kept in sync across two or more nodes so an external configuration database is required.
 Setting up an external database for redundancy operation has two main steps:

-- Configure AppBoard to use an external database (versus the build-in H2).
+- Configure enPortal to use an external database (versus the build-in H2).
 This process is documented in isolation on the Configuration Database page.

-- Configure AppBoard to operate in redundancy mode.
+- Configure enPortal to operate in redundancy mode.

 3.2.
 Per-Node Configuration & Assets

-While the shared configuration database takes care of AppBoard content, enPortal content, and provisioning information, there is other configuration and filesystem assets that need to be maintained per node:
+While the shared configuration database takes care of enPortal content and provisioning information, there is other configuration and filesystem assets that need to be maintained per node: